staabm/staabm.github.io/_posts/2024-01-15-phpstan-require-extends-implements.md

 ### Future scope: generics support

 We plan to support generics in these phpDoc annotations in the future, see the [described idea by Ondřej Mirtes](https://github.com/phpstan/phpstan-src/pull/2856#issuecomment-1884877444).
-If you are interessted in this or any other feature addition, please [considering sponsoring it](https://staabm.github.io/2024/01/01/phpstan-customizing.html).
+If you are interested in this or any other feature addition, please [considering sponsoring it](https://staabm.github.io/2024/01/01/phpstan-customizing.html).